marcinparda/parda.me/src/content/posts/debugging-react-apps.md

 ---
-title: How I Debug My React Apps: Practical Techniques for Real-World Projects
+title: How I Debug My React Apps - Practical Techniques for Real-World Projects
 pubDate: 2025-06-01
 tags: [react, debugging, development, devtools]
 ---

 Debugging is one of the most important skills you develop as a React developer.
 It’s something that separates a smooth developer experience (and happier users) from hours of confusion staring at misbehaving UI.
 Over dozens of shipped projects, I’ve developed a set of go-to strategies—ranging from print debugging to fancy profiling and tool-assisted time-travel—that help me track down and squash bugs efficiently.
 In this post, I’ll walk through how I actually debug my React apps, from simple techniques to advanced workflows.